 Safari Screenshot Tool

-1. First, press Command +, the keyboard shortcut to open the preferences menu.
-(Or, Click on Safari > Preferences from the menu.)
+1. First, open Safari Web Browser and open the webpage that you want to capture entirely.
+After that, Click on Safari > Preferences from the menu.)

-Click on Advanced, then enable the “Show Develop menu in menu bar” option.
+2. Click on Advanced, then enable the “Show Develop menu in the menu bar” option.

-4. That’s it, save window will appear now.
+5. That’s it, the save window will appear now.
 Select the image destination and click on save.

 Both are good.
 Though, with “Awesome Screenshot & Screen Recorder”, you get more features.
 So, I think, we should consider it.
 Though, you can try both, and decide whatever works best for you.